 This FAQ is a summary of the basic terms of the Settlement.
 For the precise terms and conditions of the Settlement, you may consult the detailed “Settlement Agreement”.
 The Settlement Agreement, the notice documents, the Second Amended Complaint, all papers filed in connection with the preliminary and final approval proceedings, Class Counsel’s fee motion, and all court orders and judgments relating to the Settlement will be available on this website.
 Access to the full case docket is free of charge through the Court’s website at https://www.sfsuperiorcourt.org/online-services.
 At this webpage, click “Case Query” in the left sidebar or in the body of the page.
 Then, enter the Case Number: CJC-18-004981.
 The full docket, along with other information, will be displayed.

-IF YOU WANT ADDITIONAL INFORMATION, OR HAVE ANY QUESTIONS REGARDING THESE LAWSUITS, HOW THE SETTLEMENT AFFECTS YOUR RIGHTS, OR HOW TO FILE A CLAIM, PLEASE CONTACT THE SETTLEMENT ADMINISTRATOR OR CLASS COUNSEL.
+IF YOU WANT ADDITIONAL INFORMATION, OR HAVE ANY QUESTIONS REGARDING THESE LAWSUITS, HOW THE SETTLEMENT AFFECTS YOUR RIGHTS, PLEASE CONTACT THE SETTLEMENT ADMINISTRATOR OR CLASS COUNSEL.
 PLEASE DO NOT CONTACT THE COURT, R+F or R+F’s INDEPENDENT CONSULTANTS.Back To Top